-The recipient is required to meet the minimum service criteria for whichever service option it selects, subject to a "cap"--or maximum required--level of annual expenditures by the recipient.
-A cap level of annual expenditures equal to 3 percent of the recipient's average operating expenses for all public transportation services provided, calculated based upon projected current year expenditures and expenditures for the two immediately proceeding fiscal years, has been set forth in the final rule.
-The recipient is not required to spend more than this limit, even if, as a result, it cannot provide a level of service which fully meets all the service criteria for the service option it has selected.
+The recipient is required to meet the minimum service criteria for the service option selected, subject to a cap level of annual expenditures by the recip-A cap level of annual expenditures equal to 3 percent of the recipient's average operating expenses for all public transportation services it provides, caculated based upon projected current year expenditures and expenditures for the two immediately proceeding fiscal years, has been set forth in the final rule.
+The recipient is not required to spend more than this expenditure limit, even if, as a result, it cannot provide a level of service which fully meets all the service criteria for the service option it has selected.
 In this case, the recipient can reduce expenditures down to the expenditure limit by modifying one or more of the aforementioned service criteria, with the exception of the criterion governing service eligibility.
 The final rule requires that the recipient's service must meet the specified eligibility criterion regardless of whether the recipient can meet all service criteria without exceeding the limit on required expenditures.
 How the recipient chooses to modify the other service criteria for the particular service option it selects must be determined through the public participation process outlined below.
-If the recipient can provide a level of service which fully meets the minimum service criteria for an amount less than the expenditure limit, then the limit can be ignored.
+If the recipient can provide a level of service which fully meets